 The reflective platelets within iridophores contain nanocrystals, and their arrangement determines the wavelengths of light that are reflected.
 When chameleons change color, these nanocrystals shift their positions, altering the colors produced by the iridophores.

-The combined effects of these cellular components enable chameleons to display a wide range of colors and patterns, ensuring they remain one of nature’s most intriguing creatures.
+Working together, these cellular components let chameleons show a wide range of colors and patterns, which is part of what makes them one of nature’s most intriguing creatures.

 Reasons for Chameleons Changing Colors